 Roanoke has some really excellent big trees, and the Roanoke Tree Stewards are finding and documenting them.
 The City has a Post Oak in Smith Park that is the State Champion and a Hedge Maple at the Mountain View Center that is the third largest in the state.
 The Oneseed Hawthorn State Champion is in Raleigh Court.
-The Red Buckeye in Evergreen Burial Park is a State and National Champion.
+Two Red Buckeyes in Evergreen Burial Park are State and National Co-Champions.

 Do you have a big tree you would like to nominate for the Register?
 Contact Helen Smythers, urban forestry planner, at firstname.lastname@example.org or 540-853-5225.